-- NOTE (as of January 25, 2023 at 5 p.m.): the live session, which was originally planned for in-person, has been moved online to Zoom, due to inclement weather.
-The live session in Zoom will take place on Thursday, January 26 from 12:30-2:00 p.m.
+NOTE (as of January 25, 2023 at 5 p.m.): this workshop, which was originally planned for in-person, has been moved online to Zoom, due to inclement weather.

 Registration required (if this is your first time using GoSignMeUp, you will need to set up your acccount first)

-- Participants will receive an attendance credit towards the Fundamentals program if they complete all of the required tasks in the module, including all the module activities.
+- Participants will receive an attendance credit towards the Fundamentals program if they stay for the full live session.

 This workshop has limited enrolment spots and often has a waiting list.
 If you have registered but can't complete the module, please cancel your registration well in advance through the registration system, so that someone else can fill your spot.